ibm-cloud-docs/vmwaresolutions/vcenter/vc_vcenterserveroverview.md

 *  (NSX-V only) One VXLAN (Virtual eXtensible LAN) with DLR (Distributed Logical Router) for potential east-west communication between local workloads that are connected to layer 2 (L2) networks.
 The VXLAN is deployed as a sample routing topology, which you can modify, build on it, or remove it.
 You can also add security zones by attaching extra VXLANs to new logical interfaces on the DLR.
 * (NSX-T only) One overlay network with a T1 and T0 router for potential east-west communication between local workloads that are connected to layer 2 (L2) networks.
 This is deployed as a sample routing topology, which you can modify, build on, or remove.
 *  VMware NSX Edge Services Gateways (two for NSX-V and four for NSX-T):
   * One secure management services VMware NSX Edge Services Gateway (ESG) for outbound HTTPS management traffic, which is deployed by IBM as part of the management networking typology.
-This ESG is used by the IBM management virtual machines to communicate with specific external IBM management components that are related to automation.
+This ESG is used by the IBM management VMs to communicate with specific external IBM management components that are related to automation.
 For more information, see [Configuring your network to use the customer-managed ESG](/docs/vmwaresolutions?topic=vmwaresolutions-vc_esg_config).

     This ESG is named **mgmt-nsx-edge**, it's not accessible to you and you can't use it.
 If you modify it, you might not be able to manage the vCenter Server instance from the {{site.data.keyword.vmwaresolutions_short}} console.
 In addition, by using a firewall or disabling the ESG communications to the external IBM management components might cause {{site.data.keyword.vmwaresolutions_short}} to become unusable.
     {:important}